bay3s/reinforce-rl/original-paper.md

 **Intro**

 *Basics*
-- Associate taks are ones where the learner is required to perform an input-output mapping - an exception to this is that of immediate refinrocement where the payooff is determined by the most recent input-output pair alone.
+- Associative taks are ones where the learner is required to perform an input-output mapping - an exception to this is that of immediate refinrocement where the payooff is determined by the most recent input-output pair alone.
 - Algorithms presented do not explicitly compute the gradient estimate or store information from which gradient estimates may be computed.
 - Experiments adopt a connectionist perspective, but should be noted that analysis can be applied to other ways of implementing input-output mappings.
-- A connectionist perspective is adopted here - basically that implies that the learning agent is a feedforward network.
+- A connectionist perspective basically means that the learning agent is a feedforward network.
 	- The network operates by receiving input and propagating the corresponding activity through the net which is sent to the environment for "evaluation".
 	- The evaluation is given in the form of reinforcement signal, a scalar reward r.